|

 However, on Oct.
 15, 1938, United Press reported that the Fraunfelders brought a $50,000 suit against Disney for using their melodies without permission in Snow White.

-United Press reported that Papa yodeled for the jury.
-Newspapers reported that the judge dismissed the suit, saying he could not "tell one yodel from another."
+$50,000 suit, saying he could not "tell one yodel from another."

 The Daily News of Huntington, PA, reported in early 1940 that Papa also sued Universal Productions over use of his yodeling in the motion picture "Mad About Music" (starring Deanna Durbin) without compensation.